Kahoneki/Minecraft-Clone/README.md

 # Minecraft-Clone
-Applying knowledge of Raycasting in Unity to create an open world sandbox game.
+Applying knowledge of several different aspects of Unity to create an open world sandbox game.